Dense Prediction with Attentive Feature Aggregation: Experiments

 \parsection{Scale-Space Rendering.} We employ our SSR module to fuse multi-scale predictions.
-After applying our SSR with [0.25, 0.5, 1.0, 2.0] inference scales, we gain an impressive improvement of nearly 3.7\% mean IoU over using only a single scale.
+After applying SSR with [0.25, 0.5, 1.0, 2.0] inference scales, we gain an impressive improvement of nearly 3.7\% mIoU over using only a single scale.
 We also compare with different multi-scale inference approaches under the same training setting.
-SSR gains 1.2 mean IoU over standard average pooling and further outperforms hierarchical multi-scale attention~\cite{tao2020hierarchical} by nearly 0.6 mean IoU.
-This suggests that our scale-space rendering attention can boost the performance by reducing the gradient vanishing problem and still retain the flexibility for selecting different training and inference scales.
-With both AFA and SSR, our network improves the DLA baseline model performance by nearly 6.3 mean IoU.
+SSR gains 1.2 mIoU over standard average pooling and further outperforms hierarchical multi-scale attention~\cite{tao2020hierarchical} by nearly 0.6 mean IoU.
+In terms of FLOPs, HMA uses around 1433G and SSR consumes 1420G, so SSR does not require additional computational resources.
+Furthermore, we report validation performances of HMA and SSR at intermediate checkpoints in Table~\ref{tab:ssr_hma_comparison}.
+The results suggest that our scale-space rendering attention can alleviate the gradient vanishing problem and boost the overall performance, while still retaining the flexibility for selecting different training and inference scales.
+With both AFA and SSR, we improve the DLA baseline model performance by over 6.3 mIoU.

-\parsection{Attention Visualization.} To understand which parts of the inputs our AFA fusion modules attends to, we visualize the generated attention maps for a set of input features in Fig.~\ref{fig:AFA_Attention}.
+\parsection{Attention Visualization.} To understand where our AFA fusion modules attends to, we visualize the generated attention maps for a set of input features in Fig.~\ref{fig:AFA_Attention}.
 AFA learns to attend to different regions of the input features depending on the information they contain.
 Binary fusion module focuses on object boundaries in shallower features $F_s$ and attends to the rest on deeper features $F_d$.
 Our multiple feature fusion module can perform complex selection of features by attending to different regions for each feature level. $F_1$ aggregates shallower features and thus the module attends to the boundaries, while the rest attend to objects or the background.
 Compared to linear fusion operations, AFA provides a more expressive way of combining features.

-\parsection{Segmentation Visualization.} We take a deeper look at the segmentations on the Cityscapes validation set produced by AFA-DLA in Fig.~\ref{fig:DLA_AFA_comparison} and compare them to those produced by DLA~\cite{yu2018deep}.
-With our AFA module, the model can better leverage spatial and channel information to distinguish object boundaries more clearly and better classify object classes.
+\parsection{Segmentation Visualization.} We take a deeper look at the semantic segmentation results on the Cityscapes produced by AFA-DLA in Fig.~\ref{fig:DLA_AFA_comparison} and compare them to those produced by DLA~\cite{yu2018deep}.
+With our AFA module, the model can better leverage spatial and channel information to better distinguish object boundaries and classify object classes.